What internships are eligible for credit?

 Internships can begin 3 weeks prior to the first day of classes for the term.
 Please see below for the potential start dates.

 Please note, all hours for internships must be earned by the last day of classes for the term.
+Additionally, for students utilizing CPT, the earliest start date for the internship is at the conclusion of the last day of the previous semester.

 Prior to the first day of classes, be sure to login to Canvas and review any materials.